OpenElectionData/oedi/_academy/detecting-bias-in-ballot-qualification.en.md

 ---
-title: '4.
-Detecting Bias in Ballot Qualification'
+title: 4.
+Detecting Bias in Ballot Qualification
 lang: en
 module_id: 4
-permalink: '/academy/detecting-bias-in-ballot-qualification/'
+permalink: "/academy/detecting-bias-in-ballot-qualification/"
-excerpt: "Using sample ballot qualification data in Module 4, you’ll enhance your ability to:
-<ul><li>use pivot tables and some more advanced features within them;</li>
+excerpt: 'Using sample ballot qualification data in Module 4, you’ll enhance your ability to: <ul><li>use pivot tables and some more advanced features within them;</li>
-<li>employ the COUNTIF function for a variety of use cases;</li>
+  <li>employ the COUNTIF function for a variety of use cases;</li> <li>use basic operators
-<li>use basic operators in Microsoft Excel (including calculating percentages), and</li>
-<li>examine your data with a political eye.</li></ul>"
+  in Microsoft Excel (including calculating percentages), and</li> <li>examine your data with a political eye.</li></ul>'

 ---
 Using sample ballot qualification data in Module 4, you’ll enhance your ability to:

-- use pivot tables and some more advanced features within them;
+* use pivot tables and some more advanced features within them;
-- employ the COUNTIF function for a variety of use cases;
+* employ the COUNTIF function for a variety of use cases;
-- use basic operators in Microsoft Excel (including calculating percentages), and
+* use basic operators in Microsoft Excel (including calculating percentages), and
-- examine your data with a political eye.
+* examine your data with a political eye.

 ## Why Ballot Qualification Data?